PetsFollower

 RELATED POSTS

-Can Chickens Eat Honeydew Melon
+Can Chickens Eat Jicama

 Though mulberries are non-toxic to chickens, they may have a negative effect on your coop.
 The mulberries are mostly water, and they pair with fiber to loosen the bowels.
 Prolonged diarrhea can be bad for chickens, as it lowers the nutrients in the food and dehydrates the chicken.
 The poop that chickens produce after eating mulberries is also a darker purple than normal.
 Besides being unhealthy, mulberries can even cause chickens to become obese or malnourished.